Squawk Box Asia: 2014–2025

-2025-present
+2025–present

 On 7 April 2025, the show's title was changed from Asia Squawk Box to Squawk Box Asia and moved back to its 7-10am SIN/HK timeslot.
 Chery Kang, who had previously been CNBC Asia's Hong Kong-based correspondent, replaced Jegarajah as co-anchor but remained in Hong Kong.
 Soong, the show's other co-anchor, remained in Singapore.
+Jegarajah returned to the programme in early 2026.

+In August 2026, CNBC Asia reduced its live programming to co-inside with the closure of its office and bureau in Hong Kong.
+Consequently the show is now hosted from Singapore, although Amanda Drury is also doing some co-hosting duties from Sydney.